timrspratt/aero-docker/README.md

 ### Project Setup & Installation

 Run the `aero new` command to start the installation.
-During the install process, you'll need to provide project credentials, which can be obtained from [Agora](https://agora.aerocommerce.com/projects).
+During the installation process, you'll need to provide project credentials, which can be obtained from [Agora](https://agora.aerocommerce.com/projects).

 ```bash